 Our biodegradable, organic cotton sanitary pads are effectively absorbent for every flow.
 From regular to maxi pads, pads to with wings and without, you’ll be able to find a pad that works for you.
 Most mainstream brands of liners and pads will be made with plastics, perfumes and synthetic materials all of which can irritate sensitive intimate skin.

-If you’re using pads or liners for bladder leaking, menstrual pads won’t be the right product.
-Discover our plastic free Dry & Light incontinence pads instead.
+If you’re using pads or liners for bladder leaks, menstrual pads won’t be right.
+Try out plastic free Dry & Light incontinence pads instead.

-These are just guidelines for using panty liners and pads.
-Your period shouldn’t feel like an inconvenience!
-Choose the products you find most comfortable, and the ones that work best with your flow.
+These are guidelines for using panty liners and pads.
+Your period shouldn’t never feel like an inconvenience!
+Choose the products you find most comfortable, and the ones that work best for you!

 If you’ve got any questions, tweet us or leave a comment below!